AirWalk-Digital/airview/packages/airview-ui/README.md

 All peer dependencies should be manually added to the `peerDependencies` key within the `package.json` file in the `airview-ui` root.
 Only dev dependencies should be added using the `npm install` command.

 To optimise the bundle size, peer dependencies need to be flagged within `rollup.config.js` file, under the `external` array.
 This will prevent the peer dependency source from being bundled into the package source.

+You can learn more about declaring external dependencies within a Rollup config [here](https://rollupjs.org/guide/en/#peer-dependencies)

 ### Additional requrements for contributing